LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-1-show-and-tell.md

 > “Our underlying problem is recruiting and retaining planning officers - we just haven’t got enough”

-John's interviews echoed the findings from Oxford that for people responding to someone else's application there
+John's interviews echoed the findings from Oxford; for people responding to someone else's application there was more on an emotional attachment to the process;

 > “With objections it’s very emotive and they’re not necessarily going to get the answer they want anyway”